ReneSchimmelpfennig/GTA-IV-PS3Decode/README.md

 ## Notes & limitations

-- **Radio tune-in tick (~32 ms).** Entering an MP3 stream mid-song means the first frame references the bit reservoir of frames you didn't load, plus the first streaming chunk is one fractional frame short.
-This is inherent to mid-stream MP3 entry; the decoder is already at the practical floor (see `MARGIN` in `dllmain.cpp`).
+- **Radio tune-in.** Entering an MP3 stream mid-song means the first streaming chunk is one fractional frame short (~32 ms).
+Rather than letting that gap surface a couple of seconds into playback, the decoder front-loads it as a short lead-in (`PREROLL_SAMPLES` in `dllmain.cpp`): the stream starts ~68 ms later — inaudible, hidden in the station switch — and then plays gap-free.
+The pre-roll is rate-gated (`PREROLL_MIN_HZ`, ≥32 kHz) so it applies to radio/cutscenes but not to the lower-rate one-shot speech banks, whose tails would otherwise be clipped.
 - **Speech length.** PS3 voicelines can be a few tens of ms longer than the PC slot;
   the overflow is truncated (usually trailing silence/decay, inaudible).
 - **PCM banks are kept.** PC PCM (`codec 0x1`) is lossless and already better than the